Python Tools¶

 python lightcurve_tools.py -s <path_to_spectrum_file> -b <space separated list of bands>

-The resulting lighcurve can be found in the file ./lightcurve.out
+The resulting lighcurve can be found in the file ./lightcurve.out.

 It has 3 columns called Time (Days), Lbol (erg/s), Mbol and one for every band

-For example the lightcurve.out
+For example the lightcurve.out created by running

 python lightcurve_tools.py -s ../data/spectrum_1D_TypeIa.h5 -b U B V

-directory produces a lightcurve.out
+in the python_tools/tools/ directory produces a lightcurve.out (in python_tools/tools/)

 with 6 data columns for time, bolometric luminosity, bolometric magnitude and the magnitude in the U, B and V band.
 All magnitudes are given in the AB Magnitude System.